CVE Catalog

 Original NVD description (English source)

 A vulnerability was detected in HdrHistogram up to 2.2.2.
 Affected by this issue is the function org.HdrHistogram.AbstractHistogram.decodeFromCompressedByteBuffer of the file src/main/java/org/HdrHistogram/AbstractHistogram.java.
 The manipulation of the argument lengthOfCompressedContents results in uncontrolled memory allocation.
 The attack needs to be approached locally.
 The exploit is now public and may be used.
-The project was informed of the problem early through an issue report but has not responded yet.
+It is still unclear if this vulnerability genuinely exists.
+This issue is disputed due to the potential lack of crossing of security boundaries and the pre-requisites for a successful attack.